Competition Horse Care PDA

 This course is aimed at individuals working with or aspiring to work with competition horses of various disciplines, or those who own or compete horses.

 The course covers both the theoretical and practical aspects of working with, training, caring for and preparing a horse for competition.
 This includes lunging, fittening, plaiting, trimming, turnout and developing skills in identifying potential horses for different disciplines.
-You will have the opportunity to work with a range of horses, either at our Rural Studies Centre at UHI North Highland or through our partnership with a selection of equine yards.
+You will have the opportunity to work with a range of horses, either at our Rural Studies Centre at UHI North, West and Hebrides or through our partnership with a selection of equine yards.

 - You will be taught by highly qualified tutors who have relevant industry experience, many competing to a high level and running their own equine business